 Child Abuse and Neglect

-The Department of Human Services is responsible for the investigation of child abuse and neglect.
+The Department of Health and Human Services is responsible for the investigation of child abuse and neglect.
 Anyone can report the abuse or neglect of a child by calling 1-855-444-3911.
-Click here for more information about DHS.
+Click here for more information about DHHS.

 Personal Protection Orders (Minor)